maslisko/mark-my-tab/README.md

-# Mark My Tab
+# Flag The Tab

-A small Firefox extension for marking tabs with one of prefefined icons.
+A small Firefox extension for flagging tabs which you want to revisit in a near future.

+Sometimes you need just something very, very simple.
+No new panels, no configuration, just a click away.

 ## Running